Day One - Healing Trauma

 What happened to me in my childhood was clearly too much for me, and I buried hundreds, probably thousands of stories in my body.
 Daily writing helped me access, express, and transform these stories.

 Perhaps trauma has become something of a buzz word.
 To me, it is an essential word that expresses the heavy burden I carry.
 So I don't mind using the word.
-I think the word begs us to use it now.
-I think it's about time.
+I think it begs us to use it right now.
+It's time.

-These days, I find the world to be an intense, terrifying place.
+I find the world to be intense and terrifying these days.
 This activates my trauma.
-I figure, since I live in this time, there must be a reason I am here.
-And maybe I am meant to use this moment to heal my own trauma.
+Since I live in this time, there must be a reason I am here.
+Maybe I am meant to use this moment to heal my own trauma.

-Why is it important that I heal my own personal trauma in a time of such societal need?
-It is important because, if I heal the pain I carry, I will be much better able to help others heal.
-And after all, isn't that the main job of a human being on this earth?
+Why is it important that I heal my personal trauma in a time of such societal need?
+It's important because, if I heal the pain I carry, I will be much better able to help others heal.
+After all, isn't that the main job of a human on this earth?

-So how exactly does writing address this trauma inside of me?
+So how exactly does writing address the trauma inside of me?

 1) I must write every day to allow the process to happen.
 Writing every day is like turning on a spigot.
 If I don't turn on the spigot, the water does not flow.
-The pipes become rusty and the water may stop flowing altogether.
-When I write every day, an energy in the universe recognizes that I am serious, and it therefore has an obligation to help me heal.
-And that is exactly what the universe does, as long as I do my part.
+When I write every day, the universe recognizes I am serious, and it therefore has an obligation to help me heal.
+That is exactly what the universe does, as long as I do my part.

 2) I must allow the writing to have complete freedom.
-I cannot tell the writing what to do.
+I cannot tell it what to do.
 I do this by writing quickly.
-If I write quickly, I bypass my internal critic, who is determined to stop my writing.
+If I do that, I bypass my internal critic, who is determined to stop my writing.
 I don't worry about spelling, punctuation, grammar, or any of the other things I learned in school.
 I put aside my fears and just let the writing go where it wants to go.

-3) I am willing to dive into painful subjects, as the writing directs me.
-I trust that the writing will not give me more than I can handle.
+3) I am willing to dive into painful subjects as the writing directs me.
+I trust that it will not give me more than I can handle.
 And I continue to do this day after day, no matter how much it hurts, knowing that writing has my best interests at heart.

 4) I write in a group with other like-minded creatives.
-And I commit to doing this as often as I can, sharing my writing fearlessly with others.
+I commit to doing this as often as I can, sharing my writing fearlessly with others.
 I do not censor myself.
 I let the stories experience their freedom.
-I do not become selfish.

 5) Finally, I never give up on writing, no matter what.
 The only way I can lose is if I stop writing.